Alex-E-Mello/Data-Structures-Course/README.md

 # Houhou Discord Bot
+This Discord bot connects to many different APIs and can be added to a Discord server to allow users to get the functionality of the APIs without leaving Discord!

+The bot is currently being hosted on Heroku!
 If you would like to test out the bot you can join the discord server by clicking this [link]!

-This Discord bot connects to many different APIs and can be added to a Discord server to allow users to get the functionality of the APIs without leaving Discord!